-The goal is to find the maximum $f_{\mathrm{opt}} = 0.0513$ of the unknown function $f$ via \gls{bo}: at the learning step~$t$, a new action $x_t$ is chosen via Algorithm~\ref{alg:safeBO}.
-For the safe \gls{bo} problem~\eqref{eq:safeBO}, we choose $\tau = 10^{-6}$ and use the acquisition function \eqref{eq:ucb} for different confidence bounds $\gls{bound}(x_t)$ detailed below.
-The log-barrier function in \eqref{eq:safeBO} guarantees that the safety constraint $f(x_t) \ge f_{\min}$ is satisfied with high confidence $1-\delta$ (see Lemma~\ref{lem:safety}), where $\delta = 0.001$.
+The goal is to find the maximum $g_{\mathrm{opt}} = 0.0513$ of the unknown function $g$ via \gls{bo}: at the learning step~$t$, a new action $x_t$ is chosen via Algorithm~\ref{alg:safeBO}.
+For the safe \gls{bo} problem~\eqref{eq:safeBO}, we use the acquisition function \eqref{eq:ucb} for different confidence bounds $\gls{bound}(x_t)$ detailed below.
+The constraint in \eqref{eq:safeBO} guarantees that the safety constraint $g(x_t) \ge g_{\min}$ is satisfied with high confidence $1-\delta$ (see Lemma~\ref{lem:safety}), where $\delta = 0.001$.